kowalczykp/dotfiles/README.markdown

+My dotfiles.

-My dotfiles, at the moment vim and tmux.
-Vimrc using git submodules manage vim plugins.
+Vimrc using pathogen and git submodules manage vim plugins.

 Some of the vimrc settings require vim 7.3 or greater.

-I use the word 'my' loosely.
-All files have been patched together from many different sources and customised to my own tastes.

 ## Install